 Priyanka Gandhi in politics: Significance of Eastern Uttar Pradesh?

-Bengaluru, Jan 23: Priyanka Gandhi's first assignment in active as in-charge of Eastern Uttar Pradesh is a significant development ahead of 2019 Lok Sabha elections.
+Bengaluru, Jan 23: Priyanka Gandhi's first assignment in active politics as in-charge of Eastern Uttar Pradesh is a significant development ahead of 2019 Lok Sabha elections.

 The region of eastern UP is politically sensitive for its association with Varanasi, Ayodhya, Gorakhpur.
 In fact, Varanasi and Gorakhpur parliamentary constituencies are represented by Prime Minister Narendra Modi and UP CM Yogi Aditynatah.